-Driving Directions to Disneyland Paris
+Driving Directions

-Second star to the right... and straight on down the A4 autoroute!
+Second star to the right and straight on down the A4 autoroute!

 As a general guide, follow signs to "Marne-la-Vallée".
 Then, once you get close to the resort, the excitement starts!
 Iconic Sorcerer Mickey signs like that seen above are placed all the way around Paris' motorway (highway) system, leading you straight to the magic.